Destination

 Pakistan travel health advice is practical, but the details matter: polio paperwork, typhoid risk, mosquito exposure, altitude and the length of your stay.
 You can book online with Preston Clinic or call 01772491185 to arrange an appointment.
 We also see travellers from Blackburn who want a local pharmacist-led travel clinic before visiting Pakistan.

-Do I need a polio certificate for Pakistan?
+Do I need vaccines for this trip?